Here you learn ...

 Once you have received an appointment, you must attend to present the relevant documents.
 If necessary, the embassy employee will also conduct a short interview with you to check the "plausibility" of the application and (if necessary) your language skills.
 The spouse visa costs 75 euros according to the fee schedule.

-Step 4: Entering Germany
+Step 4: Entry into Germany

 Once the visa has been issued, you can enter Germany.
 You can find further details on the necessary steps in our Visa Application Guide.